ledgersmb/ledgersmb-docker/README.md

 2. We strongly recommend TLS encryption of all application traffic

-While the exposed port can be used for quick evaluation, it's recommended to add the TLS layer by applying Nginx or Apache as reverse proxy.
+While the exposed port can be used for quick evaluation, it's recommended to add TLS for production situations.

 Enabling optional functionalities such as outgoing e-mail and printing could require additional setup of a mail service or CUPS printer service.